How You Can Recharge Your Suaoki Power Station With Solar Panels

 It depends on what you need to run.
 If you only need to charge your phone, tablet, and a speaker, the smallest model is more than enough.

-To be able to run kitchen appliances like a small coffee maker and a toaster, the Suaoki G1000 is the only choice.
+To run kitchen appliances like a small coffee maker and a toaster, the Suaoki G1000 is the only choice.

 Can I Plug A Suaoki Power Station Into An RV/Van?